Colorful Patina on Copper with Liver of Sulfur …

 How to Prepare a Copper Jewelry Blank…

 There are 3 steps for preparing a copper blank: punch holes, file, and sand.
-Here’s a video to get you going…

-Click here to watch the video I mentioned about how to properly set up your hole punch pliers and learn more details about how I use a grinding bur fitted in a pin vise to debur the holes you punch.
+Watch the video I mentioned about how to properly set up your hole punch pliers and learn more details about how I use a grinding bur fitted in a pin vise to debur the holes you punch.

 Tools you’ll need…

 As you enter into the world of working with metal you’ll find that these are some of the most basic and essential supplies you’ll need to acquire: (To read what we have to say in our Tool Reference Section for each tool, just click on the item in red lettering to link over to that page)

 - Ultra-fine tip sharpie marker – retractable version recommended

 - Rubbing alcohol – to remove the sharpie

 - Graph ruler

 - 1.5mm Hole Punch Pliers (or other similar size hole punch like the double hole punch)